AdaCore/training_material/courses/ada_essentials/015_type_model/02-types_in_ada.rst

 ---------------------------

 * Checks at compilation **and** run-time
-* **Same performance** for identical programs

-   - Run-time type checks can be disabled

-.. note:: Compile-time check is *free*
+* Good code requires ranges to be verified

+   - By user writing the checks **OR**
+   - By compiler inserting them

+      - Sometimes compiler can even flag failures

 .. container:: columns